Keeping your kidneys healthy

 A balanced diet ensures you get all the vitamins and minerals your body needs.
 Eat plenty of fruit and vegetables, and grains such as wholewheat pasta, bread and rice.
 Do not eat too much salty or fatty food.

 Have your blood pressure checked regularly.
 High blood pressure has no symptoms, but it can increase your risk of kidney and heart problems.

 You can get a simple, quick and painless blood pressure check free of charge at your GP surgery and many high street pharmacies.

-If your blood pressure is higher than it should be, your GP can suggest lifestyle changes or, if necessary, prescribe medication to reduce your blood pressure.
+If your blood pressure is higher than it should be, a GP can suggest lifestyle changes or, if necessary, prescribe medicine to reduce your blood pressure.

 An ideal blood pressure is considered to be between 90/60mmHg and 120/80mmHg.

 Do not smoke or drink too much alcohol